General Markovian Equation for Scalar Fields in a Slowly Evolving Background: Introduction

 This article is organised as follows.
 In Sec.~\ref{2PI_GENERAL_SECTION} we review basic ingredients of the two particle irreducible (2PI) effective action formalism, roughly following Ref.~\cite{Berges:2004yj}.
 In Sec.~\ref{sec:markovian} we present our main result, a master formula for the derivation of a Markovian equation of motion for $\varphi$.
 In Sec.~\ref{sec:LeadingTerm} we provide a diagrammatic interpretation of the leading friction coefficient.
 In Sec.~\ref{sec:model} we explicitly compute this term in a specific model.
 In Sec.~\ref{sec:Conclusion} we conclude.
+In Appendix \ref{appendix} we discuss the range of validity of our approach in some more detail.